darrenl5941/sep10-freedom-project/blog/entry04.md

 });
 ```

 I then tried changing some things and tinkering around with the code.
-I changed the variable `message` to `hi` and make it print the message `"Hello world"`.
+I changed the variable `message` to `hi` and made it print the message `"Hello world"`.
 Here is the code:

 ``` js
 $(document).ready(function() {
     $hi = "Hello world";
     test($hi);

     function test($hi) {